AndreaMasturzo/SushiRollOverview/README.md

 This game is the result of a long research and study process.
 We started from the idea of an endless game, selected a theme (Sushi) and made our first iterations in 2 dimensions, drawing every asset by hand.
 So what started as a flat boring interface became a more complex and catchy concept.
 We then decided to take a step further and transported all those drawings into 3D, trying to maintain the design as engaging as it was on paper.
 After a full immersion into SceneKit and its engine, we deployed it on TestFlight to collect as much data and feedbacks as possible.
+It is now finally available on the App Store.
 Hope you can enjoy it as much as we did!
   <p align="center">
     <img align="center" width="421" height="595" src="Assets/poster.jpg">